 Do I need unlimited broadband?

 We highly recommend you choose an unlimited broadband deal, regardless of how little you may think you’ll use the internet.
 Unlimited internet removes all the worry of monitoring your data usage and means you’ll never face additional charges or restrictions.
 It’s also cheap and readily available, in fact, you’ll very rarely find a data-limited package listed here on Broadband Genie.

 But while they're not often found on Broadband Genie, capped broadband packages are still available and in some cases may be the preferred, or only, option.

 Price could be one reason to opt for home broadband with data usage caps.
 Capped deals can be cheaper, so for budget-conscious buyers selecting a service which only provides the data they need each month can save money.
 However, unlimited deals are also now very cheap, so this is often not a compelling reason to choose a capped package.

-But price may not even come into it if the lack of options forces your hand.
+But cost may not even come into it if the lack of options forces your hand.
 In some areas, you may not have a choice due to the way the UK's broadband services are split into three different 'markets' based upon the available providers at your nearest exchange.

 In 'Market 1' areas, BT Wholesale is the only available provider, so prices are higher.
 In this situation, some unlimited broadband deals you see advertised may not be an option.
 You chosen ISP may still provide services but it could come with a cap.